ButternCream/Spotify-Auto-Queue/README.md

 ### Spotify Steps
 1. Create a client id on the [spotify developers page](https://developer.spotify.com/dashboard/applications)
 2. Put the client id and client secret in `settings.json`
+3. In the app settings add http://127.0.0.1:8080/callback/q to the redirect URI's.
+You can change it in `spotify.py`

 ### Twitch Steps
 1. Create a twitch account for your bot